Research Administration Policies

 • Is the cost to be charged reasonable?

-• Could you comfortably explain to someone outside the University why this item was charged to your project?
+• Could you comfortably explain to someone outside the University why this item was charged to the project?

 • Is charging this expense consistent with PSU policies?